comeonsunny/Jump_ORAM/README.md

 # Jump-ORAM
-The implementation of Jump-ORAM appeared in INFOCOM ([free version](https://eprint.iacr.org/2017/819.pdf)).
+The implementation of Jump-ORAM, the paper of which was submitted to INFOCOM.
 We programmed this project on [VS code](https://code.visualstudio.com/) and  ran it on Ubuntu20.04 with g++ as compiler.
 It is recommended to use the editor and running environment mentioned above.